taralynn00/GVSU-Hackathon-Information/README.md

 *Wait for the Lights:* After a shutdown command, wait for the Pi's green activity light to stop blinking (it may turn off completely) before disconnecting the power supply.

 **Component and Handling Safety**
 - *Mind the Voltage and Polarity:* The provided documentation states the power supply is set to 5.37V.
-While this is close to the recommended 5V for the Pi, always double-check the polarity (positive and negative connections) when hooking up the battery or power supply.
 Turning the knob too fast and above 5.37V can instantly destroy the Raspberry Pi and/or the Hat.

 - *Keep Wires Tidy:* Ensure no loose wire ends, metal tools, or components can accidentally touch different pins or traces on the Pi or Hat.
 A short circuit can cause excessive current draw, generate heat, and permanently damage the board or cause the battery to become a fire hazard.